SReichelt/slate/docs/dev/README.md

 # Slate development

-This document describes how to build and run Slate locally, and how to deploy it to Heroku.
+This document describes
+* how to build and run Slate locally, and
+* how to make it publicly accessible by deploying to Heroku.

 ## Building Slate